Fibroadenoma of the breast is a benign tumor. Benign tumor means it is not caused by cancer.

 If a biopsy shows that the lump is a fibroadenoma, the lump may be left in place or removed.

-You and your surgeon can discuss whether or not to remove the lump.
+You and your health care provider can discuss whether or not to remove the lump.
 Reasons to have it removed include:

 Sometimes, the lump is destroyed without removing it: